conan-io/docs/reference/commands/misc/user.rst

 ---------------------------

 The :ref:`CONAN_LOGIN_USERNAME <env_vars_conan_login_username>` and :ref:`CONAN_PASSWORD <env_vars_conan_password>` environment variables allow
-defining the user and the channel in the environment, and not requiring user interaction.
+defining the user and the password in the environment.
-Whenever the user and/or password would be requested in the command line, interactively, as a result of an authentication process, if those environment variables are defined, the user input will not be necessary and the values will be taken from the variables automatically.
+If those environment variables are defined, the user input will no be necessary whenever the user or password are requested.
+Values for user and password will be automatically taken from the environment variables without any interactive input.

 This applies also to the ``conan user`` command, if you want to force the authentication in some scripts, without requiring to put the password in plain text, the following can be done: